jadounrahul/kartsnms/doc/Support/SNMP-Configuration-Examples.md

 * About the snmp community commands:
     * The commands change the default snmp community.
 It is probably possible to create a new one instead.
-    * <ALLOWED-SRC-IPs/NETMASK> specify the address and host (not network) netmask of the LibreNMS server.
+    * <ALLOWED-SRC-IPs/NETMASK> specify the address and host (not network) netmask of the KartsNMS server.
 Example: 192.168.8.71/32
     * trap-version=2 must also be specified if some other trap-version has been set
     * trap-interfaces may also be used to limit the interfaces the router listens on
 * About the snmp command: